 Finally, we show how Memalloy can be used to check a library implementation against its specification by encoding it as a program transformation.
-We apply our technique to check that x86 and Power lock elision libraries correctly The Semantics of Transactions and Weak Memory implement mutual exclusion - but that this is not so, as we have seen, in ARMv8.
+We apply our technique to check that x86 and Power lock elision libraries correctly implement mutual exclusion - but that this is not so, as we have seen, in ARMv8.